-Both countries are full members of the Nordic Council, of the Council of the Baltic Sea States, of the Council of Europe, and of the European Union.
+Both countries are full members of the Nordic Council, the Council of the Baltic Sea States, the Council of Europe, and the European Union.
 Around 21,000 Swedish people live in Denmark and around 42,000 Danish people live in Sweden.
 (From Wikipedia)

 The bridge between Copenhagen and Malmö